Timo Boll: Continued success (2017–2020)

-2021
+2021-2024

 In June, Boll defeated Anton Kallberg in the quarter-finals of the European Table Tennis Championships.
 After the match, Boll said it was one of the best matches he had played in the last year or two as he felt that he was agile and thinking well.
 Boll then defeated Mattias Falck in the semi-finals and Dimitij Ovtcharov in the finals to clinch his record-extending eighth European Championship.
 After the event, Boll remarked that he was pleasantly surprised by the championship and that he was glad to be back on top after having a particularly bad last year.

 In July, two weeks before the Tokyo Olympics, Timo Boll withdrew from an internal German Olympic Scrimmage due to a hip injury.
 Boll lost to Jeoung Youngsik in the round of 16 in the men's singles event at the Tokyo Olympics.
 Boll helped lead Germany to the men's team finals, and played a critical role as the third match against Taiwan and Japan.
 Before the finals, Boll stated, "If we can be on our peak, all three of us have the skills and the will to win the match.
 We will definitely go no limits to prove that this is our time."
 However, China ended up winning 3–0.

-In September, Boll remarked that Fan Zhendong was a difficult opponent for him to play since they played a similar style but Fan Zhendong was just better.
+In 2021, Boll won the bronze medal at the 2021 World Table Tennis Championships in Houston, defeating Kanak Jha in the quarterfinals 4-2 before losing to Truls Möregårdh in the semifinals.
+At the age of 40, this was one of his major career achievements as he had only won one singles medal at World Championships or Olympic Games before (bronze at the 2011 World Table Tennis Championships).

+Starting in 2022, Boll suffered from various injuries, such as a rip and a shoulder injury.
+These complicated his preparation for and even prevented him from competing in major events.
+Boll participated in the 2022 European Championships in Munich, but lost to Dang Qiu in straight sets.
+He could not play the 2023 World Championships in Durban at all.
+As a consequence, he was only ranked 182th in the world in early 2024.

+However, 2024 started more promising for Boll.
+He won the WTT Contender in Doha in January, beating top-12 players Jang Woojin, Lin Yun-Ju, and Tomokazu Harimoto back-to-back.
+As a consequence, he gained 137 places in the ITTF world rankings, jumping from rank 182 to 45.

+At the end of May 2024, Boll announced on his social media that the Paris 2024 Olympics would be his final championship, after which he decided to retire.